ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 - `PriceOracle.adjustPrice()` must not leave `lastAdjustedRound` advanced when `PostageStamp.setPrice()` failed, unless an idempotent sync operation can complete that exact transition later.
 - Skipped-round catch-up must be O(1) or strictly bounded; the current loop over every skipped round is attacker-amplifiable.
-- `PostageStamp.withdraw()` must not call an unbounded `expireLimited(type(uint256).max)` sweep.
-Settlement must consume an immutable reserved/checkpointed amount, or perform the final bounded expiry step and withdrawal atomically.
-A prior "clean" checkpoint alone is racy because another batch can expire before withdrawal.

 ### Deadlines and global-pot safety